This post may contain affiliate links. Please read our disclosure policy.

 Our go-to easy pie crust recipe requires only 5 ingredients and comes out perfect every time making it the best homemade pie crust.

-Today I’m going to teach you how to make the easiest pie crust recipe!
+Today you will learn how to make an easy pie crust recipe!

-I’m sure I’m not alone when I say that pie crust can be a frustrating endeavor, especially when it must be blind-baked.
-There are so many variables that can turn a seemingly flawless pie crust into a total disaster, but with this recipe, you will be a pie crust pro.
+This dessert can be a frustrating endeavor, especially when it must be blind-baked.
+There are so many variables that can turn a seemingly flawless pie crust into a total disaster, but with this recipe, you will be a pie crust pro (trust me – I was NOT a pie maker and after learning all the must-know tips from a friend, I had to share them with all of you because this crust is fail-proof!)

 Measured flour, sugar, salt, and butter on a kitchen counter.

-• Butter – you can use shortening, but we definitely recommend butter.
+• 1½ cup unsalted butter – you can use shortening, but we definitely recommend butter

 1. DRY INGREDIENTS.
-In a medium mixing bowl whisk together the flour, sugar, and salt.
-Make sure your bowl is big enough to keep the ingredients from spilling over as you cut in the butter.
+In a medium mixing bowl whisk together the 2¾ cups flour, 2 teaspoons sugar, and 1 teaspoon salt.
+Make sure your bowl is big enough to keep the ingredients from spilling over when you cut in the butter.

 2. CUT THE DOUGH.
-Cut the cold unsalted butter into tablespoons.
+Cut the 1½ cups cold unsalted butter into tablespoons.
 Add to the dry flour mixture.
 Using a pastry cutter or butter knife, cut butter into pea-sized pieces.

-1. WET INGREDIENTS.
+3. WET INGREDIENTS.
 Add 6 tablespoons of cold water, and using a fork, mix until combined.
 If too dry, continue adding water until the crust comes together and is clumpy.
-It should be shaggy and slightly dry.
+It should be shaggy (rough and uneven) and slightly dry.

 • An additional 1-3 tablespoons of water may be needed depending on the current climate.
 During the drier months of the year (fall/winter) extra water may be needed, while 6 tablespoons may be enough during the summer.